Myanmar snub-nosed monkey: Origin and evolution

 Snub-nosed monkeys and the langurs are the two major groups of colobine monkeys in Asia.
-The monophyletic origin of these Asian monkeys are already established through molecular phylogeny using nuclear and mitochondrial DNAs.
+The monophyletic nature of these Asian monkeys has been established through molecular phylogeny using nuclear and mitochondrial DNA.

 To further resolve the evolutionary status of these monkeys with emphasis on R. strykery, primatologists at German Primate Center analysed the complete mitochondrial genomes and 12 nuclear loci, including one X chromosomal, six Y chromosomal and five autosomal loci, from all ten odd-nosed monkey species.
-Their findings in 2012 revealed that snub nosed Rhinopithecus group represent the most basal lineage, with Nasalis and Simias forming the closest group, which implies that these odd-nosed monkeys originated from northern Burma and a later expanded into Indochina and Sundaland.
-The snub-nosed group diverged from other Asian monkeys about 6.8-6 million years ago, and from Nasalis and Simia clade about 1.2 Ma.
-Further, various species of the snub-nosed group split from each other about 730,000-400,000 years ago.
+Their findings in 2012 indicated that Rhinopithecus is the sister lineage to other odd-nosed monkeys.
+Patterns of phylogenetic relatedness imply that these odd-nosed monkeys originated from northern Burma and later expanded into Indochina and Sundaland.

 Recognition

-Taxonomic experts at the International Institute for Species Exploration honoured the monkey species as one of the Top 10 New Species 2012 among new species described in 2011 throughout the world.
-Its unique appearance, behaviour and vulnerability make it outstanding and not only in novelty, but also in conservation issues.
-It has even earned a new nickname "the sneezing monkey" for its peculiar behaviour.
+Taxonomic experts at the International Institute for Species Exploration honoured the monkey species as one of the Top 10 New Species 2012.
+Its unique appearance, behaviour and vulnerability make it outstanding not only in novelty, but also in conservation issues.